 What to Serve with Quick BBQ Chicken

 BBQ Chicken is so versatile.
-I have it pictured above with mac and cheese and jerk seasoned collard greens, but it also goes great with Cowboy Caviar, Potato Salad, Spicy Sweet Potato Fries, Creamy Coleslaw, or Roasted Broccoli.
+I have it pictured above with mac and cheese and collard greens, but it also goes great with Cowboy Caviar, Potato Salad, Spicy Sweet Potato Fries, Creamy Coleslaw, or Roasted Broccoli.
 You can also slice it up and use it to make a BBQ chicken pizza, BBQ chicken quesadilla, use it to top a loaded mashed potato bowl, or a salad.

 What Kind of Chicken Can I Use?